Agustinus Adisutjipto: Early life

-Unbeknownst to his father, he took exam to enter military flight school Militaire Luchtvaart Opleidings School in Kalijati, West Java and got accepted.
+Unbeknownst to his father, Adisutjipto took an exam to enter the military flight school Militaire Luchtvaart Opleidings School in Kalijati, West Java, and got accepted.
 Finally his father accepted his career choice.
-He then graduated from the flight school in 2 years (a year earlier than his peers) and became one of the only two native-Indonesians to obtain multi-engine pilot badge (Groot Militaire Brevet).
+He then graduated from the flight school in two years (a year earlier than his peers) and became one of the only two native Indonesians to obtain a multi-engine pilot badge (Groot Militaire Brevet).